Coding consent¶

 Managing consent rulings¶

-From your study detail page, click ‘Review Consent’ and you will be taken to the ‘Consent manager’ view.
+From your study detail page, click ‘Review Consent’ and you will be taken to the ‘Consent Manager’ view.

 Making consent rulings¶